FarmData2/FarmData2/CONTRIBUTING.md

 ### 5. Make and Test your Changes

-Open the _VSCodium IDE_ and modify the contents of the files in your local FarmData2 repository to address the issue.
+Open the _VSCodium IDE_ and edit the contents of the files in your local FarmData2 repository to address the issue.

-If your work requires multiple changes you should iterate between this step and and the following step until the issue is addressed.
+If your work requires more than one change you should iterate between this step and the following step until you fully solve the issue.

-Depending upon what you are working on, one of the following guides may be helpful:
+Depending upon what you are working on, one of the following guides might be helpful:

 - [Working on a Vue.js Component or Example](docs/contributing/components.md)
 - [Working on Documentation](docs/contributing/documentation.md)